Robert-Roth/scireadability/README.md

 You can use the following functions to interact with the custom dictionary:

-- `load_custom_syllable_dict(lang="en")`: Loads the active custom dictionary for the specified language.
+- `load_custom_syllable_dict()`: Loads the active custom dictionary.
 If no user-defined dictionary exists, it loads the default dictionary.
-- `overwrite_custom_dict(file_path, lang="en")`: Replaces your entire custom dictionary for the given language with the contents of a JSON file you provide.
+- `overwrite_dictionary(file_path)`: Replaces your entire custom dictionary with the contents of a JSON file you provide.
-- `add_term_to_custom_dict(word, syllable_count, lang="en")`: Adds a new word and its syllable count to the custom dictionary, or updates the count if the word already exists.
+- `add_word_to_dictionary(word, syllable_count)`: Adds a new word and its syllable count to the custom dictionary, or updates the count if the word already exists.
-- `add_terms_from_file(file_path, lang="en")`: Adds multiple words and their syllable counts from a JSON file.
+- `add_words_from_file_to_dictionary(file_path)`: Adds multiple words and their syllable counts from a JSON file.
 This file should contain a key `"CUSTOM_SYLLABLE_DICT"` which maps words to their integer syllable counts.
-- `revert_custom_dict_to_default(lang="en")`: Resets your custom dictionary back to the original default dictionary.
+- `revert_dictionary_to_default()`: Resets your custom dictionary back to the original default dictionary.
-- `print_custom_dict(lang="en")`: Prints the contents of your currently loaded custom dictionary in a readable JSON format.
+- `print_dictionary()`: Prints the contents of your currently loaded custom dictionary in a readable JSON format.

 **Dictionary file format**